apexskier/nova-jest/CONTRIBUTING.md

 ### Running locally

 Clone this project, and open it in Nova.

+Run `yarn` in a terminal to install dependencies.

 Run the Development task to build scripts and auto-rebuild on file changes.

 Turn on extension development in Nova in Preferences > General > Extension Development.
-I've you've installed the extension from the Extension Library, disable it, then activate the local one with Extensions > Activate Project as Extension.
+If you've installed the extension from the Extension Library, disable it, then activate the local one with Extensions > Activate Project as Extension.

 ### Debugging